USS Preston (DD-795): World War II

 Following shakedown off California and extended exercises in Hawaiian waters, Preston departed Pearl Harbor, for the Marianas combat zone, 1 July 1944.
 On the 17th, she arrived off Guam and until 8 August screened the transport areas off the assault beaches.
 Two days in Apra harbor followed, after which she got underway for Eniwetok.
 On 29 August, she joined Task Force 38 (TF 38) and sailed west.
 Between 6 and 8 September, she screened the aircraft carriers during strikes against the Palaus; then, continuing on, guarded them during sorties against Japanese positions in the south and central Philippines.
-On completing runs on the 14th, she returned with the force to the Palaus to cover the landings on Peleliu and Anguar, then sailed back to the Philippines before retiring to Ulithi.
+On completing runs on the 14th, she returned with the force to the Palaus to cover the landings on Peleliu and Angaur, then sailed back to the Philippines before retiring to Ulithi.

 On 6 October, the force again sortied—this time to launch strikes preparatory to the invasion of the Philippines.
 After hitting the enemy's Formosan air bases, the force turned southeast for operations off Luzon in support of the Leyte landings.
 On 24 October, as the Japanese initiated a triple-pronged thrust to drive the Allied forces from Leyte Gulf, Prestons group, Task Group 38.3 (TG 38.3), came under severe attack in what was to be the first of the battles for Leyte Gulf.
 Wave after wave of bomber and torpedo planes closed the formation.
 Many were shot down, but Princeton (CVL-23) was lost.
 That evening TG 38.3 was ordered north to rendezvous with TG 38.2 and TG 38.4 and search for a Japanese carrier force.
 Within an hour of the midnight rendezvous search planes were flying.
 After daylight they caught the enemy force north of Cape Engaño and the fighting squadrons were sent off.
 In the afternoon the force's cruiser-destroyer group closed the surviving ships to deliver final blows.
 The force then retired to the south to join in the search for enemy vessels fleeing through San Bernardino Strait.
 On 27 October, sorties were flown to provide air cover for ground forces on Leyte after which the ships got underway for Ulithi.